TonyTwoStep/game_archive_xl_export/README.md

 # game_archive_xl_export
-Configurable and automatic spreadsheet population for a multi-console game library/archive
+Configurable and automatic spreadsheet population for a multi-console game library/archive.
+This program takes an object-oriented approach and is flexible to work with very large archives of games.

 ## Setup and Usage
 - Clone the repo into you existing directory where all of your games are